 - Let donors know about our suggested donation.
 We request a $10 donation with each bike, and this should be included as part of any publicity that you do.
 The donation is voluntary, but we don't like donors to hear about it for the first time at the collection site.

-- Contact Bike Donations Coordinator Stephen Bosco firstname.lastname@example.org to let us know you are planning an event, and to secure a date on our calendar.
+- Contact Collection Manager Eric Mearns (firstname.lastname@example.org or 617-522-0222 x 113) to let us know if you are interested in planning an event, and to secure a date on our calendar.

 Bike drive organizing FAQ